WebXDAO/WebXDAO.github.io/README.md

 ## Eleventy Data

 Since we talked about the `_data` above.
 If you enter the data as raw text inside a page, it means you cannot edit that text using CMS.
-So its important to plan initially according to your needs.
-Make an list on which data you need to change later and which is not.
+So it's important to plan initially according to your needs.
+Make a list on which data you need to change later and which is not.

 By default, Eleventy looks for a folder called `_data/` and get the data from the files inside.
 They accept json, yaml, js etc. So you can write data in any format you like.
 If you have to fetch a data from a different server, you can create .js file which returns the data.